-I received an email from Social Media Examiner a few days ago that proclaimed they were abandoning Facebook video.
+I received an email from Social Media Examiner a few days ago that proclaimed they were abandoning Facebook video, and essentially that Facebook video was dead.
 They were stopping two of their regular Facebook video broadcasts entirely and moving a third to YouTube.
 When I saw this, I didn’t think much of it, but then they followed up with another email explaining why.
 And that was when all of my concerns about Facebook video were validated.

 Some of you may recall that in 2016 Facebook made headlines when one of their top executives proclaimed that in five years, Facebook would be “all video” in one form or another.